The-Grand-Combination/The-Grand-Combo/README.md

 <br clear="left"/>

 And we are always looking for new developers interested in helping the development of the mod!
 Hit the discord up and go to [#join-the-team](https://discord.gg/3ayvt9y8mJ).
+No modding experience needed; as long as you are interested, we will teach you how to mod Victoria 2!

 ## Submods
 ![mapskinsbanner](https://user-images.githubusercontent.com/32886642/209603162-9b771f08-2384-4526-a3cb-fa31a77229a9.png)